-The blower switch is used to activate the engine compartment blower.
-When in the ON position the blower will help to eliminate any fumes from the engine compartment.
+The blower switch activates the engine compartment blower.
+When in the ON position the blower will help to eliminate fumes from the engine compartment.

 WARNING Gasoline vapors can explode.
-Before starting the engine, operate the blower for four minutes and check the engine compartment for gasoline leaks and vapors.
+Before starting the engine, operate the blower for at least four minutes and check the engine compartment for gasoline leaks and vapors.
 Always run the blower below cruising speed.